SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/troubleshooting/index.md

 **Possible problem 2:**

 Certificates have not been installed on the partner's server.
-When setting up a database mirroring service an email with the following error will be sent the technical contact:
+When setting up a database mirroring service an email with the following error will be sent to the technical contact:

 > [!NOTE]
+> Exception:
+>
-> Exception:<br>Failed validating token at at SuperOffice.SuperID.Client.Tokens.SuperIdTokenHandler.ValidateJwtToken(String token, ClaimsPrincipal& claimsPrincipal) in ...<br>at SuperOffice.Online.Mirroring.MirroringClientService.ValidateSuperOfficeSignedToken(String token) in ...<br>at SuperOffice.Online.Mirroring.MirroringClientService.Authenticate(AuthenticateRequest request) in ...<br>Value cannot be null.
+> Failed validating token at at SuperOffice.SuperID.Client.Tokens.SuperIdTokenHandler.ValidateJwtToken(String token, ClaimsPrincipal& claimsPrincipal) in ...
+>
+> at SuperOffice.Online.Mirroring.MirroringClientService.ValidateSuperOfficeSignedToken(String token) in ...
+>
+> at SuperOffice.Online.Mirroring.MirroringClientService.Authenticate(AuthenticateRequest request) in ...
+>
+> Value cannot be null.
 Parameter name: certificate at at Microsoft.IdentityModel.Tokens.X509SecurityKey..ctor(X509Certificate2 certificate) in ...

 **Resolution:**